caryoscelus/tam-rogue/README.md

 repository, current will contain only engine.

-So, if you're not interested in development , you can just add this repo to bookmarks and return to see what happend to it later.
+So, if you're not interested in development , you can just add this repo to bookmarks and return to see what happened to it later.

+If you are interested in modding or creating your game on top of this engine, you are too early too: engine core is not done and API could not be considered stable.

+And in case you want to take part in engine development, it's better to just contact me.

 GOALS
 -----